bparanj/crystal/programming/iac/docs/deployer/rails-deploy.md

 To deploy your Rails project directly from your local machine to a server, you can use Ansible's `synchronize` module, which wraps `rsync` to efficiently transfer files.
 The playbook below assumes your Rails project is in the current working directory from where you run the Ansible command, and it will upload the project to your Ubuntu server.

-Please adjust the placeholders (`your_server_group`, `/path/to/your/app/on/server`, `your_deploy_user`, etc.) to match your actual deployment setup.
+Please adjust the placeholders (`your_server_group`, `/path/to/your/app/on/server`, `your_deploy_user`, etc.) to match your  deployment setup.
 This playbook includes tasks to copy your code, run `bundle install`, and handle database creation and migration, along with restarting the Puma server.

 ```yaml
 ---